Evalet: Evaluating Large Language Models through Functional Fragmentation: Technical Evaluation Details

+We use the RewardBench dataset~\cite{lambert2024rewardbench}, which contains input prompts and two responses generated by different LLMs, where one response was \textit{chosen} (i.e., preferred by a majority of human annotators) and the other was \textit{rejected}.
+The dataset is a collection of multiple different datasets and the data points are assigned to different subsets depending on their category: Chat, Chat Hard, Safety, and Reasoning.
+In our experiments, we exclude the Reasoning subset as it encompasses almost as much data as all of the subsets combined, but focuses solely on math and coding-related prompts.
+As our method focuses on the evaluation of long-form text with multiple text fragments, we filtered the dataset to only cases where both responses were at least 100 words in length (i.e., one paragraph or longer)---yielding 432 data points.

-For the overall assessment task, we used the criterion \textbf{\criterion{Human Preference}}: \textit{"Does the response align closely with human judgment and preferences, reflecting the naturalness, usefulness, and appropriateness that will be valued by the user?
+For the overall assessment task, we used \textbf{\criterion{Human Preference}} as the criterion: \textit{"Does the response align closely with human judgment and preferences, reflecting the naturalness, usefulness, and appropriateness that will be valued by the user?
 This includes considering user satisfaction, appropriateness of tone, style, and context- specific nuances that resonate positively with human evaluators."}